PSModule/.github/profile/README.md

     </tr>
     <tr>
         <td><a href="https://github.com/PSModule/Utilities">Utilities</a></td>
-        <td>Assorted powershell functions that I have made or harvested from different sources that really should have been a part of PowerShell to start with.</td>
+        <td>A PowerShell module with a collection of functions that should have been in PowerShell to start with.</td>
         <td><a href="https://github.com/PSModule/Utilities/actions/workflows/Process-PSModule.yml"><img src="https://img.shields.io/github/actions/workflow/status/psmodule/Utilities/Process-PSModule.yml?style=flat-square&label=" alt="Process-PSModule"></a></td>
         <td>
             <a href="https://github.com/PSModule/Utilities/releases/latest"><img src="https://img.shields.io/github/v/release/psmodule/Utilities?style=flat-square&logo=github&logoColor=a0a0a0&label=&labelColor=505050&color=blue" alt="GitHub release (with filter)"></a>